 - if you have a diagnosed disability or learning difficulty

 - whether you have been in out-of-home care

 - how you found out about the scholarship

-- A digital copy of all pages of your most recent school report ready to upload
+- A copy of your most recent school report ready to upload (PDF or word format)

-- A personal reference from an Aboriginal community member which addresses the selection criteria (PDF or Word format, maximum 400 words)
+- A personal reference from an Aboriginal community member which addresses the selection criteria (PDF or work format, maximum 400 words)

 DRAFT PAPER APPLICATION FORM

-Our online applications are a mandatory part of the PEF process; however, we are aware that this can cause additional challenges for schools assisting with scholarship applications.
+Our online applications are a mandatory part of the PEF process; however we are aware that this can cause additional challenges for schools assisting with scholarship applications.
 We have developed a paper application form which will hopefully assist with this process.
-Please note that the application must still be completed online but the Parent/Carer statement and Community member reference may be uploaded as a handwritten documents if required:
+Please note that the application must still be completed online but the following statements may be uploaded as handwritten documents if required:

 - Reference from an Aboriginal Community member